Azad (2000 film): Plot

+After various efforts to locate and confront Deva, Anjali and Azad corner him using the police and have him arrested by Saleem, but he seemingly commits suicide by swallowing cyanide.
+However, the doctor who declared him dead is revealed to be complicit with Deva, who is secretly alive because the cyanide was fake.
+Meanwhile, Azad takes Anjali to his village for Kaveri's wedding.
+Anjali's love for him intensifies.
+Mahalakshmi begins to panic when she sees Deva arrive with Anjali, but Deva declares his intent to marry Mahalakshmi, breaking Anjali's heart.

-Deva demands the state administration for the release of their militant leader in exchange for the lives of train passengers hijacked by Deva en route to Pakistan via Punjab, India.
+Ahead of Kaveri's wedding, Deva murders her with a bomb, devastating the family.
+Deva calls Azad and reveals he is alive, taunting him over his loss.
+He then demands the state administration for the release of their militant leader in exchange for the lives of train passengers hijacked by Deva en route to Pakistan via Punjab, India.
 Saleem, an IPS officer, requests a chance to fight them off instead of exchanging lives with those who would kill more people if released.
 Deva provokes Saleem that, being a Muslim man, he is opposing his jihad.
 After Deva tries shooting Saleem with a Pakistan-made bullet, Saleem kills himself with his service revolver, just as freedom fighter Azad escaped the English bullet.

 Azad now goes alone and gets badly beaten up by Deva.
 After Deva lashes out that he would destroy India, Azad gets up and kills Deva.
 He then reunites with his family.
+Anjali and Mahalakshmi both race towards an injured Azad, but Azad embraces Mahalakshmi.
+Anjali smiles and shows them her support while grieving internally.